-On the other hand, by using the irreducibility of the $\ell$-adic Galois representations $\rho_{\pi,\ell}$ associated to regular algebraic, polarizable, cuspidal automorphic representations $\pi$ of $\GL_4(\A_F)$ \cite{CG13} (combined with certain results on residual irreducibility of compatible systems \cite{BLGGT14} \cite{PSW18} and Langlands functoriality from $\GSp_4$ to $\GL_4$ \cite{AS06}), Dieulefait-Zenteno \cite{DZ20} and Weiss \cite{Wei22} proved that the image of the residual Galois representations $\overline{\rho}_{\pi_f,\ell}: G_F \rightarrow \GSp_4(\overline{\F}_\ell)$ associated to certain genus two Hilbert-Siegel modular forms $f$ (which give rise to cuspidal automorphic representations $\pi_f$ of $\GSp_4(\A_F)$) contains $\Sp_4(\F_\ell)$ for a set of primes $\ell$ of Dirichlet density one.
+On the other hand, by using the irreducibility of the $\ell$-adic Galois representations $\rho_{\pi,\ell}$ associated to regular algebraic, polarizable, cuspidal automorphic representations $\pi$ of $\GL_4(\A_F)$ (for a set of primes $\ell$ of Dirichlet density one \cite{CG13} \cite{CG16}), combined with certain results on residual irreducibility of compatible systems \cite{BLGGT14} \cite{PSW18} and Langlands functoriality from $\GSp_4$ to $\GL_4$ \cite{AS06}, Dieulefait-Zenteno \cite{DZ20} and Weiss \cite{Wei18} proved that the images of the residual Galois representations $\overline{\rho}_{\pi_f,\ell}: G_F \rightarrow \GSp_4(\overline{\F}_\ell)$ associated to certain genus two Hilbert-Siegel modular forms $f$ (which give rise to cuspidal automorphic representations $\pi_f$ of $\GSp_4(\A_F)$) contain $\Sp_4(\F_\ell)$ for a set of primes $\ell$ of Dirichlet density one.
 In this case, cuspidal automorphic representations $\pi_f$ of $\GSp_4(\A_F)$ being: CAP, endoscopic lifts, automorphic inductions and symmetric cube lifts (these are the automorphic reasons in this case) should be excluded to obtain large image.
-In fact, building in this result, the large image conjecture for genus two Siegel modular forms (i.e. which give rise to cohomological cuspidal automorphic representations of $\GSp_4(\A_\QQ)$) was proved by Weiss in \cite{Wei22}.
+In fact, building in this result, the large image conjecture for genus two Siegel modular forms (i.e., which give rise to cohomological cuspidal automorphic representations of $\GSp_4(\A_\QQ)$) was proved by Kumar, Kumari and Weiss in \cite{KKW} \cite{Wei22}.
 Another case where the large image conjecture is a theorem, is when $\pi$ is a regular algebraic, polarizable, cuspidal automorphic representation of $\GL_3(\A_\QQ)$ \cite{DV04}.